jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-02-06-mister-cores-ao486.md

 ![](/img/posts/mister-ao486-dos-622-install-switch-disk-2.png)

 {:start="5"}
 5. At the final stage, you'll be asked to "Remove disks for all floppy disk drives".
-Follow the same steps to switch disk, but this time hit *Backspace* to unmount the floppy:
+Follow the same disk switch steps as above, but this time hit *Backspace* to unmount the floppy:

 ![](/img/posts/mister-ao486-dos-622-install-remove-disk.png)